WiNic/Dungeon_Gourmet/README.md

 We also used the camera's post-processing options to give our game more of the look and color scheme suggested in our GDD's mood board.
 To do this, we applied gamma correction, additional gain and color offset.
 This initially resulted in a more earthy, green look, which was desirable as we were aiming for a more nature-like appearance, but it proved to be hard on the eyes, so after some trial and error we adjusted the parameters to a more neutral and not too contrasty look.

 ## Level
+The level consists of a single large playing field, with a more or less safe starting area.
+The level is designed to be close to nature and should depict a forrest next to a mountain range.

 __Location:__ DungeonGourmet/Content/Levels/Level1;  DungeonGourmet/Content/LevelPrototyping/** (assets);
 ### Landscape
 The landscape has been designed using the landscape editor of unreal engine.
 The "textures" are 4 different materials, which all are just flat colors: Grass, Path (brown), Mountain and Snow.
 The material has a normal and tangent map based on the X and Y coordinates crossed, to give the blocky visual effect.